•

 Often get brand discounts on top

-This is why platforms like Multipl are emerging as one of the best “savings account alternatives” in 2026.
+This is why platforms like Multipl are emerging as one of the best savings account alternatives in 2026.

-Everyday cash, shopping money, travel funds, short-term goals.
+Best for: Everyday cash, shopping money, travel funds, short-term goals.

 3) Fixed Deposits (FDs)